Paneer Jalfrezi (Restaurant Style)

 Paneer Jalfrezi

-While Jalfrezi is considered the second most popular curry in the UK, the dish has a Bengal and colonial India origin story.
-Food historians believe that jalfrezi (the original curry) was born out of the necessity to use leftover roasted meat in the absence of refrigeration.
+Jalfrezi is considered the second most popular curry in the UK, first being Tikka masala.
+This dish has a Bengal and colonial India origin story.
+Food historians believe that originally jalfrezi curry was born out of the necessity to use up leftover roasted meat/ chicken in the absence of refrigeration.

 So Jalfrezi is a stir fry made with meat, fish or paneer, vegetables along with tomatoes, onions, bell peppers, chili and spices.
 A prominent feature of a good jalfrezi is the crunchiness of its vegetables.
 While the modern, meat-based jalfrezi is made with fresh stir fried meat, you have vegetarian versions too.
 A popular one being this paneer jalfrezi and Vegetable Jalfrezi.